Participatory surveillance

+Participatory surveillance is a form of public health surveillance in which members of the public, community workers, or other nontraditional participants report health information directly to support disease monitoring.
+In epidemiology, participatory surveillance complement traditional surveillance via collection of community data, often through digital symptom-reporting platforms, surveys, or local reporting networks.
+Most common uses are for influenza and influenza-like illness, and can promote earlier detection of outbreaks, more area coverage, and public engagement.
+However, it is generally used as a complement to established surveillance systems since self-reported data may be affected by bias, uneven participation, and validation challenges.

 History

 Towards the beginning of the development of Web 2.0, an increase in online socializing and interaction emerged, largely from the function of social media platforms.
 Social media platforms originally emerged within the context of the online information highway, where users can control what information is available to other users of the platform.
 Users can now digitally attach people to locations, without having to physically be within the location, a concept coined as geotagging.
 With added awareness of the locations of users, an aspect of greater socialization and interconnectivity emerges within both the digital and tangible world.
 Since the online information highway collects and stores information more permanently than the physical world, many interactions amongst online users can last much longer than physical ones.
 Since users can control the information and locations in which they associate themselves, they can in part surveil themselves and others to an extent.
 This is participatory surveillance within a web-based paradigm.

 In addition to this, participatory surveillance has begun to be referred to as a tool for ecological field research.
 Currently, it is extremely difficult to detect disease outbreaks in enough time to prepare people for the outcomes.
 Often, in hard to reach areas such as the Arctic, researchers cannot gain an intensive look into the subject of disease outbreak closely enough to gain accurate results.
 Indigenous peoples know the ecology of the land better and how to reach overlooked locations of research.
 Researchers can use these people as rural surveyors, capturing instances of disease outbreak much quicker and easier than the researchers themselves.